misiektoja/steam_monitor/README.md

 WEBHOOK_URL="https://discord.com/api/webhooks/..."
 NTFY_ACCESS_TOKEN="your_ntfy_access_token"
 ```

+Saving a secret with `--set-steam-api-key` or `--set-webhook-url` copies the previous dotenv file to a timestamped `.bak` with owner-only permissions before replacing it, and prints where it went.

 By default the tool will auto-search for dotenv file named `.env` in current directory and then upward from it.